Skip to content

 What A1C Level Is “Too High” for Life Insurance?

-• A1C 7.0–8.4: Many qualify for term or permanent coverage at standard or table-rated pricing.
+A1C 7.0–8.4: Many applicants can qualify for term or permanent coverage with standard to table-rated outcomes depending on build, meds, and complication screening.

 Why Work With Diversified Insurance Brokers?

 Diversified Insurance Brokers is a family-owned, fiduciary insurance agency licensed in all 50 states.
-Since 1980, we’ve specialized in helping individuals with complex medical histories—including diabetes—secure affordable life insurance.
-Our diabetic underwriting experience allows us to navigate the carriers that are diabetic-friendly and filter out the ones that aren’t.
+Since 1980, we’ve specialized in helping people with complex medical histories—including diabetes—secure affordable life insurance.
+Our team understands how carriers approach A1C, medication patterns, stability windows, and complication risk, and we use that knowledge to shop the market intelligently rather than guessing.

 Get Your Diabetic Life Insurance Quote